-Individuals at Operators: $\boxtimes$ Maintenance: $\boxtimes$ Contractors: $\boxtimes$ Others: $\boxtimes$ risk:
+Individuals at Operators: \boxtimes Maintenance: \boxtimes Contractors: \boxtimes Others: \boxtimes l risk: Ì

-PPE (Personal Protective Equipment) available Face Mask Safety Gloves Overall Welding Helmet Safety Glasses Safety Boots Respirator Head Protection Safety Goggles Ear Protection
+PPE (Personal Protective Equipment) available Safety Goggles Ear Protection Safety Boots Face Mask Respirator Safety Gloves Overall Welding Helmet Head Protection

-Hazard Unco ntrolle d Hazardous Severity Control Measures Cor ntrolle ed S L R Condition S L R 1.1 Managing Risk To reduce risk to the lowest reasonably practicable level by taking preventative measures, in order of priority This document includes the requirements of the Governments 'Spring Roadmap 2021'.
+Hazard Uncontrolled d Hazardous Severity Control Measures Coi ntrolle ed S L R Condition S L R 1.1 Managing Risk To reduce risk to the lowest reasonably practicable level by taking preventative measures, in order of priority This document includes the requirements of the Governments 'Autumn Winter Roadmap 2021'.
 4 4 16 Failure to reduce risk to the lowest reasonably practicable level by taking preventative measures.
-Failure to communicate controls to employees and other interested parties Reduction in the effectiveness of intended controls Conflict amongst Management / employees and interested parties due to failure to clarify requirements The risk of potential infection and transmission increased Monitoring the local infection levels, with an action point of 400 per 100,000 infection rate of the population, with regards to individuals and groups working from home if possible if this rate of infection threshold is breached.
-Minimising social contact where practicable Providing adequate ventilation.
-Ensuring that workers and customers who feel unwell stay at home and do not attend work 4 2 8
+Failure to communicate controls to employees and other interested parties • Reduction in the effectiveness of intended controls Conflict amongst Management / employees and interested parties due to failure to clarify requirements The risk of potential infection and transmission increased • Monitoring the local infection levels, with an action point of 400 per 100,000 infection rate of the population, with regards to individuals and groups working from home if possible if this rate of infection threshold is breached.
+Minimising social contact where practicable and introducing controls where not.
+'Social distancing' (2m, or 1m with risk mitigation where 2m is not viable is acceptable).
+Note : Face 4 2 8 a.
+Dodustion in the Ensuring that workers and customers who feel unwell stay at home and do not attend work Promote and encourage regular handwashing and surface cleaning Home Workers to be supported with MHFA /EAP / wellbeing/ lone worker and DSE considerations.
+Further mitigating actions taken where reducing social contact is not possible, and the tasks are deemed necessary through process specific risk assessments.
+Considerations given as to whether people doing the work are especially vulnerable to COVID-19, with mitigating actions to safeguard where necessary.
+Mitigating actions include: Further increasing the frequency of hand washing and surface cleaning.
+Keeping the activity time involved as short as possible.
+Using screens or barriers to separate people from each other.
+Using back-to-back or side-to-side working (rather than face-to-face) whenever possible.
+Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others).
+Discouraging shouting: Ensuring that steps are taken to avoid people needing to unduly raise their voices to each other.
+1.2 4 2 4 16 Failure to communicate controls to Reduction in the effectiveness of intended controls All controls and risk assessments communicated to employees.
+Feedback taken, with any concerns 4 2 8

-Document Control (Uncontrolled When Printed)

-Issue No: RA/CV 001-1 Version: 24 Data 16/00/2021

-Prepared by: M. Pearson Date: 16/09/2021

-s Position: GHSM Page 1 of 22
+Document Co ntrol (Uncontrolled When Printe d) Issue No: RA/CV 001-1 Version: 28 Data 11/01/2022 Prepared by: M. Pearson Date: Position: GHSM Ì Page 1 of 25